SiddusGit-hub/Mobius_Strip_project/README.md

-# Möbius Strip Generator and Analyzer
+# Mobius Strip Generator and Analyzer

 A Python implementation for generating, visualizing, and analyzing the mathematical properties of a Möbius strip - a fascinating topological surface with only one side and one boundary.